TwoStarLightMints/json_reader/README.md

 # Notes
 There is what I would consider a redundant module declaration.
 I put this here because I was unable to import the crate into another rust project without getting a weird errror and adding the declaration somehow fixed it.
 If anyone knows how to fix this please let me know.

+# Resources
+A major help for this project was [this article by Peter Malmgren](https://petermalmgren.com/token-scanning-with-rust/).
+Without it I would have been lost as to how I should go about starting the project in the first place.